arjhuang/pise/README.md

-# Physics Informed Deep Learning
+# Physics Informed DL for State Estimation

 Train a neural network with the knowledge of physics (prior) to estimate the traffic state.
 The figure below illustrates the difference with a similarly configured neural network without the prior.